mrmm/kubernetes.github.io/docs/user-guide/secrets/index.md

 1. Modify your Pod definition in each container that you wish to consume the value of a secret key to add an environment variable for each secret key you wish to consume.
 The environment variable that consumes the secret key should populate the secret's name and key in `env[x].valueFrom.secretKeyRef`.
 1. Modify your image and/or command line so that the the program looks for values in the specified environment variables

-This is an example of a pod that mounts a secret in a volume:
+This is an example of a pod that mounts a secret in an environment variable:

 ```yaml
 apiVersion: v1